ssichynskyi/algorithms_data_structures/README.md

 ## Stacks and Queues
 - stack with O(1) time to get max value
 - queue with O(1) time to get max value
+- queue from 2 stacks
+- check parenthesis for balance

 ## Graphs